EDN Code of Ethics

-Members of the EDN agree to the same definition of the role and ethics of a doula.
+Members of the European Doula Network agree to the same values and definition of the role and scope of practice of a doula.

-The role of 'doula' is not widely known and is often misunderstood; this ethical code is essential to make it clear who a doula is, and what a doula does and does not do as a member of EDN.
+The role of 'doula' is not widely known and is often misunderstood; this ethical code makes it clear who a doula is, and what a doula does, and does not do as a member of EDN.

 EDN Code of Ethics